 Enter the world of chefs, estate activities, english nature and five-star concierged luxury.
-Deep in the rural hush of Suffolk, The Walled Garden sits on the celebrated Wilderness Reserve, delighting in its quirky furnishings, vaulted baronial hall and three Sir John Soane-inspired glasshouse receptions, each devoted to different aspects of pleasure.
+Deep in the rural hush of Suffolk, The Walled Garden sits on the celebrated Wilderness estate, delighting in its quirky furnishings, vaulted baronial hall and three Sir John Soane-inspired glasshouse receptions, each devoted to different aspects of pleasure.

 Within these walls sit eight sumptuous bedrooms, plus four more in the adjoining Garden Cottage, including a bunk room for up to six kids.
 That’s plenty room for family fun, dinner and downtime.
 There are open fires to light in Ancaster fireplaces, underfloor heating to warm your toes, sunken baths, wine fridge, Nespresso and tea pig teas.